 Sony A6300 versus Canon M6

-The Sony Alpha A6300 and the Canon EOS M6 are two digital cameras that were announced, respectively, in February 2016 and February 2017.
-Both the A6300 and the EOS M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
+The Sony Alpha A6300 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2017.
+Both the A6300 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Sony A6300 and the Canon M6.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Sony A6300 and the Canon M6 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6300 – represents the basis for the calculations across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.